K7MDL2/IC-705-BLE-Serial-Example/README.md

 I noted that on BT Classic, the BT address is shown on the 705 Paired devices list.
 For BLE the UUID I send is not used and a number is auto_assigned starting with 1, incrmenting for each new device I try pairing with a unique name.

 CI-V Pairing and Sign in state engine:
 In the IC-705_BLE_Decoder_Simple program I now track the state of pairing and sign in.
-If we are connected and not yet paired, we will get a reply to all 3 sign in/pairing messages.
-The 0x63 will return with a 1 on successful pairing and 0 if already paired (assuming other messages are returned OK).
-Will retry signing in if we can connect but not get the expected paired and/or signed in responses.

-Assuming we have a BLE connection to server (radio) we get these CI-V sign in response patterns:
-Send out all 3 messages to connect to CIV

-Looking at other code it it looked like it started with sending a UUID string.
+The BLE scanner will be restarted on a failed connection attempt, or keep scanning looking for a qualified server (the radio).
+THE messages are so far undocumented.
+Looking at 1 code sample found, it sends a UUID string.
 From where?
-The number on the radio is formatted as a 6-byte BT address.
-The radio does not reply but otherwise works goes on and pairs, communicates.
-I think it should be a BT address but efforts to send one with and without colons I got no response and the radio assigned a number starting with 1.
-I tried all sorts of combos of numbers for the BT address (hex, bcd, colons) none got a response.
-To b clear, this is not BLE directly, but a CI-V message sent to the 705 to set up the 705 pairing.
-Last I tried not sending msg 61 at all.
-It still paired and auto-assigned a number.

-Conclusion: FE F1 00 61 is not the ID string, or more likely for BLE, it does not use one and always auto-assigns a number in the radio.

-      // ****** Not used in latest code - left here to document attempts to send one and my observations ADDR            = 0xFE, 0xF1, 0x00, 0x61, BT_Address string, 0xFD
-      radio reply     = None Observed
+For BT classic SPP the BT address is displayed on the radio, formatted as a 6-byte BT address with colons.
+For BLE a sequencial number a assigned starting with 1.
+The 2nd connection is 00:00:00:00:00:02 for example.

+The 3 messages to pair or reconnect are 0x61, 0x62, 0x63.
+0x64 is the final reply on success.
+The radio does not reply to a 0x61 msg but does use the number as evidenced by it creating a new pairing entry if you keep the same name.
+If you change the number, keep the name, and try to connect it will fail with a disconnect event.
+I tried not sending msg 61 and it still pairs and auto-assigns a number a normal.

+Conclusion: 0xFE 0xF1 0x00 0x61 is the UUID.
+THE UUIS is 32 bytes.
+The total msg length must be 41 bytes to get a 0x62 msg reply.
+You can still get a pairing and reconnect with less but the 0x62 reply message is suppressed.

+Message format details:

       // ************************************************************************************************

+Observation: If the ID message 0x61 sent is of a certain lemgth (41 bytes, 36 for the ID) then the name (0x62) reply is sent, otherwise the 0x62 is suppressed, still get the token reply.
+Maybe a reject message collision, ?
+Sending a BT address results in no reply for 0x62 (Name).
+Still works though.
+If the state engine requries the name reply mesg though, then have to get the ID right.

+When only the ID number was changed a 2nd pairing with the same name but address shows as #2.
+So it is looking at the number even though there is no reply.
+Change the ID length (hence the ID value) and a reconnect is rejected.

+Try to connect with no existing matching pairing or radio not in pairing mode and you get an error resulting a a disconnect.
+The below is seen whenyo have Warning or Error level debug turned on.

+[  8513][E][BLERemoteCharacteristic.cpp:598] writeValue(): esp_ble_gattc_write_char: rc=259 Unknown ESP_ERR error
+[  8523][E][BLERemoteCharacteristic.cpp:581] writeValue(): Disconnected

       // ********  Below is a working sequence **********************************************************

+      UUID            = 0xFE, 0xF1, 0x00, 0x61, UUID, 0xFD  - must be 41bytes total, 36 for the UUID.
+      radio reply     = None Observed

-      NAME            = 0xFE, 0xF1, 0x00, 0x62, name string, 0xFD  // Appears to be limited to 16 bytes in the 705 display field
+      NAME            = 0xFE, 0xF1, 0x00, 0x62, name string, 0xFD  // Name must be exactly 16 bytes!  - Too short and no reply - 21 bytes total
       radio reply     = 0xFE, 0xF1, 0x00, 0x62, 0xFD

-      TOKEN           = 0xFE, 0xF1, 0x00, 0x63, 0xEE, 0x39, 0x09, 0x10, 0xFD  // a fixed value
+      TOKEN           = 0xFE, 0xF1, 0x00, 0x63, 0xEE, 0x39, 0x09, 0x10, 0xFD  // a fixed value 9 byes total
       radio reply     = 0xFE, 0xF1, 0x00, 0x63, 0x00, 0xFD  //  byte 4 = 0 is already paired - PAIR = EXISTING
       radio reply     = 0xFE, 0xF1, 0x00, 0x63, 0x01, 0xFD  //  byte 4 = 1 is pairing accepted - PAIR = SUCCESS

       CI-V bus access granted (CIV_granted)
       radio reply     = 0xFE, 0xF1, 0x00, 0x64, 0xFD    // CI-V bus access is granted

 ******************************  Notes *************************************************************

-When Pairing, we get these reponses
+When Pairing, we get these reponses .
+PAIR is an attribute of the TOKEN message, byte 4.
-NAME, TOKEN, PAIR==SUCCESS, CIV_CONN
+NAME, TOKEN, PAIR==SUCCESS, CIV_CONNECTED

 If already paired, we get these fewer reponses
-TOKEN, PAIR=EXISTING, CIV_CONN
+TOKEN, PAIR=EXISTING, CIV_CONNECTED

-If we are not already paired and the radio is not in pairing reception mode, there are no CIV responses but we will remain connected to the radio BLE server.
-More precisely, we need to reconnect at the BLE layer and resend the CI-V layer until the radio answers, which could be never, or a long time.
+If we are not already paired and the radio is not in pairing reception mode, there are no CIV responses but we will remain a BLE server disconnect.
+The code needs to restart scanning, get a new or different server address, and try again.
+More precisely, need to reconnect at the BLE layer and resend the CI-V layer until the radio answers, which could be never, or a long time.
 We can retry until we get disconnected or power off.
+One of the problems with the long retry is the possiblity of malloc errors and heap crashes.

-If the radio is connected to another device, then same as above, no CI-V response, but stays connected.
-Radio accepts up to 4 connections so if there are enough headsets, mics, PTT buttons, CI-V monitors/decoders connected, you might get a server connection fail.
+If the radio is connected to another device, then same as above, no CI-V response, but stays BLE connected (?? verify this).
+Radio accepts up to 4 connections (as I read the docs found) so if there are enough headsets, mics, PTT buttons, CI-V monitors/decoders connected, you might get a server connection fail.

 I have observed that if the pairing process does not complete for what ever reason, the BLE link will disconnect after just a few seconds.
 This requires running through the client (aka central) connect-to-server (aka peripheral) function while waiting for a CI-V Access completion.
 This would be a normal scenario if the radio is not in pairing mode, turned off, or out of range.